samjulien/blog/_posts/2018-07-05-how-to-create-angular-apps-with-auth0-and-stackblitz.md

 ## Testing Authentication for Angular

 Let's go back to our app preview tab.
 In the Home Screen, if you click on the `protected page` link in "Step 4", nothing will happen.
 That's because we are not logged in and we are implementing a [route guard](https://angular.io/guide/router#milestone-5-route-guards) in our application.

-Route guards determine whether a user should be allowed to access a specific route or not.
+Angular route guards determine whether a user should be allowed to access a specific route or not.
 If the guard evaluates to `true`, navigation is allowed to complete.
 If the guard evaluates to `false`, the route is not activated and the user's attempted navigation does not take place.
 With the `AuthGuard` implemented in `auth/auth.guard.ts` we establish one level of authorization: Is the user authenticated?

 ```typescript
 // auth/auth.guard.ts